Who I am

 For more information on these services, call me on 07917 666 494 or E-mail Me.

-I usually see clients once each week, and this is preferred at the early stage of counselling.
-The frequency depends primarily on the needs of the client for support.
+I usually see clients once each week especially at the early stage of counselling: the frequency depends primarily on the needs of the client for support.
 More or less frequent sessions can be agreed where that is appropriate.

-Sessions each last 50-60 minutes, and can usually be arranged at a time to suit the client, Tuesdays to Thursdays.
+Standard sessions each last 50-60 minutes, and can usually be arranged at a time to suit the client, Tuesdays to Fridays.
 I have a therapy room at my home address in Plymstock which provides privacy and appropriate facilities.
 (See the directions provided here.
-I can offer home visits for clients with mobility problems, though there may be additional cost, depending on the location.

-At the initial session I work to agree a contract with each client that covers appointment arrangements, fee payments, confidentiality, (my) ethical principles etc. If you wish to read a copy of my contract, click here .
+At the initial session I work to agree a contract with each client that covers appointment arrangements, fee payments, confidentiality, (my) ethical principles, what I ask from clients, etc. If you wish to read a copy of my contract, click here .

 The first, introductory session is free of charge.
 The most important factor in counselling work is the quality of the relationship between the client and therapist; part of the purpose of the initial session is for you to decide if you will be happy to work with me.
-If you are happy to proceed my standard charge is £30 per session, or £40 for couples.
-For supervision work I charge £40 per session.
-Fees are payable in advance either in cash or by PayPal (I can accept payment by card with a small additional admin fee of £1).
-For clients who are in receipt of benefits and for students, I reduce my fees to £20 per session.
+If you are happy to proceed my scale of standard charges is shown is shown here.